mja65/Emu68-Imager/docs/amigautilities.md

 ## RTG Screenmodes

-We have provided a Picasso96 settings file with a lot of useful resolutions pre-set for you.
+We have provided a Picasso96 settings file with many useful resolutions pre-set for you.
 Just run the ScreenMode preferences and set any resolution you like.
 It will display on your HDMI display.
 Workbench will be much snappier and you will be able to enjoy millions of colours.
 We have also installed PeterK's icon library that takes advantage of all these colours so you can install PNG icons in all their glory.

 ## Formatting of extra Work partitions

-If your SD Card is bigger than 100GB and you set up Work partition to be bigger than 101GB (the maximum PFS supports) then it will be split into additional partitions.
+If your SD Card is bigger than 100GB and you set up the Work: partition to be bigger than 101GB (the maximum PFS supports) then it will be split into additional partitions.
 The first partition named Work: is already formatted, but you will need to format the rest yourself.
 Just select the **Non Initialized** partition icon and on the right click Icons menu select Format disk, then follow the instructions and format the partition.

 ---

-# Pistorm utilities and features included
+# PiStorm utilities and features included

-Besides the usual Workbench Tools, Utilities and System Programs we also included all necessary and usefull **Pistorm** utilities and also a selection of **Programs** that will help you with the Pistorm and Emu68 startup.<br>
+Besides the usual Workbench Tools, Utilities and System Programs we also included all necessary and usefull **PiStorm** utilities and also a selection of **Programs** that will help you with the PiStorm and Emu68 startup.<br>
-Both are placed in the same named folders on Workbench: partition.
+Both are placed in the same named folders on the Workbench: partition.

-# Pistorm tools
+# PiStorm tools

-The included tools will make sure you can monitor the status of Emu68, adjust all possible settings, start,stop and configure WiFi and more.
+The included tools will make sure you can monitor the status of Emu68, adjust all possible settings, start/stop and configure WiFi and more.

 ## EmuControl